eligosource/eventsourced/README.md

 ### Application

 The Eventsourced library doesn't impose any restrictions on the structure and semantics of [`Message`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Message) payloads.
-Hence, persistent messages processed by an `Eventsourced` actor can therefore be event messages as well as command messages.
-The [Eventsourced reference application](https://github.com/eligosource/eventsourced-example) demonstrates how both approaches can be combined.
+Hence, persistent messages can therefore be events as well as commands.
+The Eventsourced [reference application](https://github.com/eligosource/eventsourced-example) uses both, for example.

-Eventsourced fits well into applications that implement the [CQRS](http://martinfowler.com/bliki/CQRS.html) pattern and follow a [domain-driven design](http://domaindrivendesign.org/resources/what_is_ddd) (DDD).
-On the other hand, the library doesn't force applications to do so and allows them to implement event-sourcing (or command-sourcing) without CQRS and/or DDD.
-Its primary focus is actor state persistence and recovery.
+Eventsourced fits well into applications that implement the [CQRS](http://martinfowler.com/bliki/CQRS.html) pattern and follow a [domain-driven design](http://domaindrivendesign.org/resources/what_is_ddd) (DDD) (see [reference application](https://github.com/eligosource/eventsourced-example)).
+On the other hand, the library doesn't force applications to do so and allows them to implement event-sourcing (and/or command-sourcing) without CQRS and/or DDD.

 ### Journals